Exploring the Literature of the California Desert

 Prof. Ruth Nolan

 We are proud to announce a special symposium within our 2019 book festival that will explore literature inspired by the California Desert.
 This special area of the book festival will be comprised of poetry and prose readings from works by our audience, local writers, as well as from famous works of literature, all leading to public discussions about writing that evokes haunting imagery and feelings about our California desert.

 THANK YOU CAL HUMANITIES FOR AWARDING US A GRANT TO PRODUCE THIS SEGMENT OF OUR FESTIVAL!

 Aspiring and published authors will participate, including Ruth Nolan, professor of English at the College of the Desert.
 Several events will be filmed to broadcast on our YouTube channel.
 We will explore the lore, mystique and history surrounding legendary desert names in film and books–the Mojave, Death Valley, Palm Springs, Route 66 and Barstow.
 We hope to also have a writing workshop on Friday, the day before the festival.

-On Saturday, October 12th, Professor Nolan will conduct a 90-minute lecture with slides that will include an analysis of some of the 80 literary works in her anthology No Place for a Puritan: the Literature of California’s Deserts.
+On Saturday, October 12th, Professor Nolan will conduct a 90-minute lecture at the Speakers’ Place Booth at the festival from 10:00-11:30 with slides that will include an analysis of some of the 80 literary works in her anthology No Place for a Puritan: the Literature of California’s Deserts.
 This will be the highlight of our desert literature symposium with Nolan reading selected excerpts, allowing ample time for a community dialogue.
 As the summary to Nolan’s book says, “Feared and romanticized throughout the ages, the desert has a hold on our imagination that is never more evident than in the literature it has inspired. […] the desert’s seemingly barren landscapes have provided rich ground for writers to explore.”